 A healthy spiritual boundary lets us embrace our human-ness.
 When we grow up with the notion of a Higher Power who loves us unconditionally, we feel we can make mistakes and we'll still be loved.
+(Hebrew word for mistake has been translated as sin).
 Infants are not born into this world hating themselves.
 Healthy children are able to give and receive love.
 It is the mutilation of our spiritual boundary that causes us to fall out of love with ourselves and disconnect from our Higher Power.